kasper/phoenix/API.md

 ### Window

-All of the following window events receive the corresponding `Window`-instance as the only argument for the callback function.
+All of the following window events receive the corresponding `Window`-instance as the first argument for the callback function.

 - `windowDidOpen` triggered when a window has opened
 - `windowDidClose` triggered when a window has closed